 A Personal Injury Lawyer to Help You with Your Willful Violation Case

 If you were injured as the result of someone’s willful OSHA violation, it is important that you consider pursuing civil action.

-Workplace injury lawsuits can be extremely technical and complicated, but the process can be greatly simplified if you work with a personal injury lawyer who has handled these types of cases.
+Workplace injury lawsuits relating to willful violations are extremely technical and complicated, but the process can be greatly simplified if you work with a personal injury lawyer who has handled these types of cases.

 Since 1991, the OSHA violations lawyers at Friedman & Simon, L.L.P. have represented injury clients across a range of practice areas.
 Our legal team works tirelessly as passionate advocates for the injured.